 A collapsible stock rifle is lighter than normal, and you will feel the recoil from the rifle differently.
-A fixed stock rifle could be made from any wood or metal, and the weight of the rifle varies.
+An AR15 fixed stock rifle could be made from any wood or metal, and the weight of the rifle varies.
 You cannot fire the rifle safely or accurately without practice, and a sudden change in rifle styles will not help you remain safe.

 Storage In The Field